Knowledge Base

 MTP MPO Cables

 Nowadays, MTP MPO Cables are used interchangeably.
-However, they are not one and the same.
+However, they are not the same.
 MTP is an enhanced MPO cable version.
-Firstly, MTP connector has a removable housing that allows to polish, re-work and change connector heads.
-Secondly, it has a more advanced mechanical support system to ensure that cable is not easily broken inside the connector housing.
+Firstly, the MTP connector has a removable housing that allows polishing, rework, and changing connector heads.
+Secondly, it has a more advanced mechanical support system to ensure that the cable is not easily broken inside the connector housing.

-Nevertheless, many MPO has implemented similar mechanical support and provide breaking resistance from extensive bending force, but does not guarantee a removable housing.
+Nevertheless, many MPOs have implemented similar mechanical support and provide breaking resistance from extensive bending force, but do not guarantee a removable housing.

-Best place to start is the connector as it is an easy way to distinguish the cable.
-There are many different types, for example, LC, SC, MT-RJ to name a few.
-MPO (Multi-Fiber Push On) connectors are semi-recent and widely used.
+The best place to start is the connector, as it is an easy way to distinguish the cable.
+There are many different types, for example, LC, SC, MT-RJ, to name a few.
+MPO (Multi-Fiber Push On) connectors are relatively recent and widely used.
 However, demand and use for MPO will grow as more and more data lanes are required to keep up with 400G Ethernet demands.

 1. Number of fibers/strands;